 Marcio Senne de Moraes

-Marcio Senne de Moraes is Vale`s External Affairs Director.
-Previously, he was External Affairs Head for Europe and North America and served as socio-political risk analysis/mitigation manager and general manager in the External Affairs Department since 2006.
-He has also supported projects and operations globally through issues management, stakeholder engagement, socio-political risk identification and proposal of mitigation strategies.
-Before joining Vale, he worked as assistant editor, reporter and senior international politics analyst for the Brazilian newspaper Folha de São Paulo (2000-2006).
-He has also worked at UNESCO in Paris, the United Nations Organization in New York, and for Germany-based J.M.
-Voith GmbH.
-He holds a MSc in Political Science focused on International Relations from the Institut d’Études Politiques de Paris (Sciences Po) and a Bachelor’s degree in Business Administration, focused on marketing, from Fundação Getúlio Vargas in São Paulo, Brazil.
-Together with Karl Sauvant, Marcio helped arrange Vale’s grant to found the Center at Columbia University in 2008.
+Marcio Senne de Moraes is Vale’s external affairs director.
+Previously, he was external affairs head for Europe and North America based out of Switzerland, external affairs general manager in Rio de Janeiro and sociopolitical risk assessment and mitigation manager.
+He has also supported Vale’s projects and interests globally through issues management, stakeholder engagement, risk assessment and proposal of mitigation strategies.
+He is currently vice-president of the China-Brazil Business Council and is a member of the United Nations Sustainable Development Solutions Network working group on transparency in the extractive sector.
+Before his experience with Vale, he worked as assistant editor, reporter and senior international politics analyst for the Brazilian newspaper Folha de São Paulo.
+He also had work experience at UNESCO in Paris and the United Nations Organization in New York.
+He holds a Master’s degree (MSc) in Political Science focused on International Relations from the Institut d’Études Politiques de Paris (Sciences Po) and a Bachelor’s degree (BSc) in Business Administration, focused on marketing, from Fundação Getúlio Vargas in São Paulo, Brazil.

 CJ Koh Professor of Law, National University of Singapore